SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-portugeezers/plan.md

 You can change the state with a click of a button.

 Now all you need to do is use that bit of state ("menuToggle" maybe) to show/hide a menu.
 The rest is all CSS.
 When the menu is open it's full screen and it shows: the menu close button, a link to the home page, a link to the founders page.

+## 🔥Fireplace Palace Hackathon🔥

+▶🟪 Create a new component on the home page that allows a user to select (click) their country and see the latest review (fetch data).
+🟡 on the `components` folder, create a folder for the component `Trusted` and inside it create a `Trusted.jsx` file and a `Trusted.css` file.
+🟡 on the `Trusted.jsx` create the "basic" component `Trusted` and import it to the `Main.jsx` and see if works (`app.js` file)
+▶ make 3 buttons with country name (England, Wales and Scotland), selected country initial value is null, ▶ when you click a button it calls a <selectCountry> function and passes the country name.
+▶ When the button is clicked it becomes orange (active) ▶ make a sate to hold the selected country
+▶ react to changes in the state and do something
+▶ fetch data from API https://seal-app-336e8.ondigitalocean.app/reviews?country=scotland

+▶🟪 Presentations:
+Normal `6 minute demo presentations` 🙂 at 1:20 - 2:20 on Friday.

+Intro
+Context setting.
+Demo the app from the perspective of the user.
+Show your planning.
+Show your code and explain it.
+Reflections